napicella/simulators/README.md

 # simulators

-eventloop: a simulator built on top of an event loop
+- eventloop: a simulator built on top of an event loop
-iterative: an iterative approach to the simulation
+- iterative: an iterative approach to the simulation

+Event loop approach inspired by https://github.com/mbrooker/simulator_example